DOS Days

 We won't get into the differences between parallel and serial printers in this article, aside to say that the parallel port interface used by all PCs until the introduction of USB was the Centronics parallel interface - named after the company, Centronics, who pioneered early printing in the 1970s.
 Due to the ubiquity of this (or the absence of anything better) at the time of DOS' arrival, it was adopted as the standard for MS-DOS.

 Most printers during this time were called impact printers.
 They got this name because the action of imprinting the ink on to the page was performed by physically striking the paper through a ribbon that had ink on it.
-Two of the most common types of impact printer are the dot matrix printer (which formed characters with a set of dots through a matrix of pins to create each character) and the daisywheel printer (which span a metal wheel until the correct character was under the impact head).
+Two of the most common types of impact printer are the dot matrix printer which formed characters using a set of dots through a matrix of pins to create each character, and the daisywheel printer which spun a metal wheel until the correct character was under the impact head before striking the page.
 The technology of inkjet and laser printers came later, and both of these are considered page printers not line printers.
+As the names suggest, line printers print one line at a time while page printers form the entire page's image first before printing commences.
 I will probably cover this topic in a separate article, as it's quite large.

 Printing Directly in DOS